 Pamela Mullinger has worked in marketing, fashion and magazine publishing for over 20 years.
 Born in Saint John, New Brunswick, she began her career in fashion marketing in Toronto in 1996, working for brands such as Giorgio Armani and Calvin Klein.
 In March 2000, Mullinger relocated to London, England, to work for Vanity Fair magazine (Condé Nast Publications) as Fashion Manager.
 She then worked for Wallpaper* magazine and Winkreative.
 In February 2007, Mullinger was appointed as Publishing Director and part of the founding team of MONOCLE, an international briefing on current affairs, business, culture and design.
 MONOCLE remains one of the most distinguished titles on the newsstand worldwide.
 Since moving to New Brunswick in 2014, she has consulted for numerous brands including Kinfolk magazine.

-Lindsay Vautour, The Maritime Edit’s Art Director, is responsible for designing every page of the magazine.
-Editor-in-Chief James Mullinger describes her as the best designer with whom he has ever worked.
+Lindsay Vautour, [EDIT]'s Art Director, is responsible for designing every page of the magazine.
 Lindsay graduated from the New Brunswick College of Craft and Design in 2004 with a Diploma in Graphic Arts.
 She worked at Revolution Strategy from 2004 to 2011, creating campaigns for clients such as Saint John Transit, Tourism New Brunswick, Irving Oil, Cooke Aquaculture and the University of New Brunswick.
 In 2011, she founded design and branding agency Pop Studio, whose clients include the City of Saint John, Port Saint John, the Heart and Stroke Foundation of New Brunswick, the New Brunswick Pharmacists’ Association, the Atlantic Canada Fish Farmers Association and Vantage Build.